ruchi020897/The_Spark_Foundation-Internship2024/README.md

 ## The Sparks Foundation - Graduation Rotational Internship Program

 This Repository is dedicated to the completion of my Task with video from The Sparks Foundation (Graduate Rotational Internship Program). <br>
-My domain is Data Science and Business Analytics for the May 2024 Batch.
+My domain is Data Science and Business Analytics for the July 2024 Batch.

 **Tools/IDE : Python/Jupyter Notebook**